klcodanr/roman-numeral/README.md

 Github Actions are used to build, release and deploy code to the environments.
 There are three actions:

- - [.github/workflows/ci.yml](.github/workflows/ci.yml) - Build and test the code on pull request and commit to `main`
+ - [.github/workflows/ci.yml](.github/workflows/ci.yml) - Automatically build and test the code on pull request or commit to `main`
  - [.github/workflows/release.yml](.github/workflows/release.yml) - Release the docker image to Github Container Registry
  - [.github/workflows/deploy.yml](.github/workflows/deploy.yml) - Deploy the helm chart to the selected environment